ankitects/anki-manual/src/misc.md

 On Windows/Linux you can hold down the <kbd>Alt</kbd> key and press a highlighted letter to activate a particular menu.

-OS X doesn’t support this feature, but it does allow you to assign shortcuts to specific menu items instead.
+Although macOS doesn’t support this feature, it does allow you instead to assign shortcuts to specific menu items.
 Please see
 <http://lifehacker.com/343328/create-a-keyboard-shortcut-for-any-menu-action-in-any-program>
 for more information.